usnistgov/IoT-Device-Cybersecurity-Requirement-Catalogs/_Nontechnical/manufacturer_documentation.md

      - Providing a detailed description for how third parties are, or can be, prohibited by the IoT device customers from accessing the IoT device and/or restricted in their access to the device.
      - Providing a detailed description for the ways in which the manufacturer and/or the manufacturer&#39;s listed supporting entities, will be accessing and making modifications to the IoT device throughout the expected or typical lifespan of the IoT device.
      - Providing a description to Federal agencies for how the IoT device supports the Federal Risk and Authorization Management Program (FedRAMP) requirements.<br/><br/>
-## 2.)
-Document the technical cybersecurity capabilities, such as those detailed within NISTIR 8259A**** and within the full IoT cybersecurity technical catalog, that are implemented within the IoT device and how to configure and use them.<br/>
+## 2.) &nbsp;&nbsp;Document the technical cybersecurity capabilities, such as those detailed within NISTIR 8259A**** and within the full IoT cybersecurity technical catalog, that are implemented within the IoT device and how to configure and use them.<br/>
  NISTIR 8259A discusses technical device cybersecurity capabilities, which are cybersecurity features or functions that computing devices provide through their own technical means (i.e., device hardware and software), and establishes a core baseline of device cybersecurity capabilities needed by many IoT device customers.
 This section of capabilities includes non-technical communications and actions to explain how to most effectively use the technical abilities of an IoT device.
 Such information will help IoT device customers understand how to configure and implement the technical IoT device cybersecurity capabilities to limit the risks the IoT device brings to their systems.
 It will also help IoT device customers to comply with their associated legal requirements, and support their organizational purchasing requirements.

  **a.
 Monitoring, diagnostics and legal requirements**<br/>